top of page

 The impact of our PSHE education is evident in the well-rounded development of our children and the positive culture within our school community.
 We measure our impact through the following indicators:

-• Pupil Well-being: Surveys and discussions indicate that children feel safe, valued, and respected.
+• Well-being: Surveys and discussions indicate that children feel safe, valued, and respected.
 They report high levels of self-esteem and demonstrate resilience in overcoming challenges, contributing to their overall well-being.

 • Social Skills: Children exhibit strong relationships based on mutual respect and understanding, leading to a decrease in incidents of bullying and an increase in collaborative learning experiences.
 Our school is a place where diversity is celebrated and inclusion is the norm.